General Child Neurology

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Pediatric epilepsy surgeries are often extratemporal and include focal, lobar, multilobar, and hemispheric resections that are curative and corpus callosotomy and vagus nerve stimulators that are palliative.
+Pediatric epilepsy surgeries are often extratemporal and include focal, lobar, multilobar, and hemispheric resections that are potentially curative and corpus callosotomy and vagus nerve stimulators that are palliative.
+Epilepsy surgery candidates in children frequently have poorly localizing and generalized EEG abnormalities and sometimes discordant electroclinical features.
+In the setting of an appropriate lesion on MRI, the lesion on MRI may supersede the EEG abnormalities (21; 153; 55).
 Postsurgery seizure control is obtained in 60% to 80% of children with resective surgery, and operative morbidity and mortality is less than that associated with long-term uncontrolled seizures.
-After successful epilepsy surgery, neurodevelopment and quality of life are significantly improved.
-The authors recommend that children with therapy-resistant epilepsy from focal to hemispheric pathologies be promptly referred to pediatric epilepsy centers so that those with surgical syndromes can be identified and treated to prevent catastrophic epilepsy-induced encephalopathy.
+A delay in surgery has been linked to poor seizure and developmental outcome.
+The authors recommend that children with drug-resistant epilepsy should be promptly referred to pediatric epilepsy centers so that those with surgically remediable epilepsies can be identified and treated to optimize seizure and developmental outcome.

 • Epilepsy neurosurgery in children strives to enhance cognitive development through early seizure control. | |